flipperdevices/flipperzero-firmware/README.md

 Once opened the plugin will ask for a frequency to operate on which must be entered in HZ.

-On the next screen the plugin will ask for a password to derive the cryptographic key from.
-If nothing (on Unleashed) or a single space (on OFW) is entered, the encryption is disabled.
+On the next screen the plugin will ask for the method of deriving the key.
+If "No encryption" is selected, the encryption is disabled.
+Otherwise, the plugin will ask for the selected method.
+Currently only a password is supported.

 Finally the a message can be input.
 After the message is confirmed, the plugin will switch to the chat view, where sent and received messages are displayed.